Bills Digest No. 18, 2024-25

 (3) Professional services

-The Bill introduces 9 designated services relating to professional services in proposed subsection 6(5B) (item 10 of Schedule 3).
-While intended to capture a broad range of designated services, the most obvious professions captured include (but are not limited to): legal practitioners, accountants, conveyancers, consultants, insolvency and restructuring practitioners, financial planners, wealth advisors, and business brokers (EM, p.
+The Bill introduces 9 designated professional services in proposed subsection 6(5B) (item 10 of Schedule 3).
+While intended to capture a broad range of services, rather than professions, the most obvious professions captured include (but are not limited to): legal practitioners, accountants, conveyancers, consultants, insolvency and restructuring practitioners, financial planners, wealth advisors, and business brokers, company secretarial service providers and trust and company service providers (EM, p.
 79).
-The range of designated professional services include those where a professional:

 Legal professional privilege